 }} .18 ad hoc 2020-04-03: Two different false claims are addressed: False claim 1: There is hardware synergy between cellular connectivity and LTE V2X (you only need to buy an LTE modem, you get LTE V2X for free).
 False claim 2: In order to allow additional services through cellular connectivity, there needs to be spectrum for LTE V2X in the 5.9 GHz band.

 }} Qualcomm [1, page 5] states that “C-V2X technology will make roadway travel safer and more efficient because it provides vehicles, roadway users, and roadway operators a real-time picture of the traffic environment and path ahead due to the technology’s superior radio performance and ability to leverage commercial mobile network connectivity.”.
 Clearly, they are comparing (“superior”), so they are implicitly comparing LTE V2X to DSRC.
 No other way for me to read this statement as an implication that C-V2X can make use of cellular networks, whereas DSRC cannot.
 Furthermore, T-Mobile: “As T-Mobile explained, C-V2X technologies can leverage 5G wireless networks to increase road safety and facilitate America’s global leadership in connected cars.”
 Our text is already cautious enough, we state that this message is “implied”, and I think we can and should correct their false implications.

+}} Comments could be read as a support for mode 3 scheduling of resources.

 Spectrum needed for ITS